 Together, we’ll spend nearly $5 billion — $4,872,162,522, to be exact — on trees this year, laying out an average $96 for each one.

-Where will Americans be picking up real trees?
+Where will Americans pick up these real trees?

-As far as buying real trees, over a quarter of Americans (27%) will get their hands dirty this holiday season and opt for a choose and cut Christmas tree.
-This is slightly higher than those heading retail chain like Walmart (26%) or those picking one up from a retail lot (19%).
+Over a quarter of Americans (27%) say they’ll get their hands dirty by choosing and cutting down a real Christmas tree to celebrate the holiday season.
+This is a slightly higher percentage than those who’ll head to a retail chain like Walmart (26%) or pick one up from a retail lot (19%).

 Tips from Consumer Advocate Jennifer McDermott

-I encourage Christmas tree enthusiasts to compare their options this Yuletide by checking costs at the grocery store, tree market and online.
-For the accoutrements, check what you already have from last year’s celebration and see if any can be reused or find a simple DIY decoration project online that can be enjoyed as a fun, cost-effective family project.”
+I encourage Christmas tree enthusiasts to compare costs at the grocery store, tree lots and online this Yuletide.
+For the accoutrements, see if you can reuse what you have on hand from last year.
+Or find a simple DIY decoration online that you can enjoy as a fun, cost-effective family project.”